 What Is A Mileage Allowance?

-The outcome is that companies are able to reimburse employees for business expenses incurred as a result of their use of their own cars.
-The reimbursement rate is designed to cover petrol or diesel costs as well as wear and tear resulting from the use.
-Other costs incurred whilst using your vehicle, such as road tolls or parking charges, will be covered under the subsistence expenditure.
+The outcome is that companies can reimburse their employees for business expenses incurred when using their personal vehicles.
+The reimbursement rate is designed to cover petrol or diesel costs as well as wear and tear resulting from general use.
+Other costs incurred while using their vehicles, such as road tolls or parking charges, will be covered under the subsistence expenditure.

 Mileage Allowance Payments